-- A46/A46a.
+- A40.
+We want the fuel used answers such as "HOT AIR" or "STEAM HEAT" are inadequate.
+What fuel heats the steam or air?
+If more than one fuel is used, record all kinds used. - A46.
 These programs may be provided by state or local government agencies.
 Get both amounts paid to utility companies on FU's behalf and money given to any FU member by the government to help pay for heat.
 If R doesn't know the exact amount, get an estimate.
-If R gives an amount and frequency with which they received it, such as "\$20 per month for three months," probe for a total altogether using /RR/.
-Please give enough information so that we can calculate a total-such as, \$20 per month for 3 months.
-Do not include savings from Senior Citizens' rates, rebates, or help from non-government agencies (church, Salvation Army). - A46A.
-ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - A47a/A47b.
-These question just ask if the head has a computer (including a laptop) available to him/her, and if so, does he/she connect to the internet with it.
+If R gives an amount and frequency with which they received it, such as "\$20 PER MONTH FOR THREE MONTHS," probe for a total altogether using /RR/.
+Please give enough information so that we can calculate a total such as, \$20 per month for 3 months.
+Do not include savings from Senior Citizens' rates, rebates, or help from non-government agencies (church, Salvation Army). - A46a.
+These programs may be provided by state or local government agencies.
+Get both amounts paid to utility companies on FU's behalf and money given to any FU member by the government to help pay for heat.
+If R doesn't know the exact amount, get an estimate.
+If R gives an amount and frequency with which they received it, such as "\$20 PER MONTH FOR THREE MONTHS," probe for a total altogether using /RR/.
+Please give enough information so that we can calculate a total such as, \$20 per month for 3 months.
+Do not include savings from Senior Citizens' rates, rebates, or help from non-government agencies (church, Salvation Army).